HoussemCharf/BugBounty_Platform/README.md

 ## Acknowledgments
-this platform is a property of Calynga Startup and it's copyrights goes for the authors.
+this platform is a property of Calynga Startup and its copyrights go for the authors.
-Many thanks for the following people because they made this Happen:
+Many thanks for the following people because they made this happen:

 * Mr.Ahmed Chabchoub
 * Mr.Mostfa Hamza